Work with cross-region replication

 --project=PROJECT_ID \

-• SECONDARY_CLUSTER_ID is the ID of the secondary cluster to switchover.
+• CLUSTER_ID: the ID of the secondary cluster that you want to switchover

-• SECONDARY_CLUSTER_REGION is the region where your secondary cluster is located.
+• REGION_ID: the ID of the region where the secondary cluster is located

 Detach a secondary cluster